TxtAI Assistant MCP

 Configuration for Claude

-To use this server with Claude, add it to Claude's MCP configuration file (typically located at ~/Library/Application Support/Claude/claude_desktop_config.json
+To use this server with Claude, add it to Claude's MCP configuration file (typically located at ~/Library/Application Support/Claude/claude_desktop_config.json on macOS):

 {